 Evaluation License Expiry - Most features remain functional forever even if customers decide to not purchase a paid license for the add-on.
 The add-on also stays relatively quiet if the evaluation license expires, and tries not to annoy your users too much.
 (It only mentions the expired evaluation license whenever it blocks a foxtrot merge during a push or a merge, which are relatively rare occurrences in most shops, or when users click on the Rebase / Squash / Amend buttons).
 Note: paid licenses are perpetual and never expire.

 Who do I talk to?

-For technical support and general questions about the plugin, you can use our public mailing list: email@example.com.
-You can subscribe here).
-Or you can email support directly: firstname.lastname@example.org.
+For technical support and general questions about the plugin, please email support directly: email@example.com.

 For consulting work, please email me directly (firstname.lastname@example.org).

 Rebasing and Squashing rewrites history.
 Isn't this bad?

 Rewriting history on short-lived feature branches is a common practice in shops that follow a rebase workflow.
 The resulting git history tends to be more linear and easier to analyze and understand.

 If a short-lived branch has several collaborators working together on it, a rebase workflow can get awkward.
 As long as everyone on your team uses "git pull --rebase" rather than default "git pull", the awkwardness can be significantly reduced (a non-intuitive remedy, but it works).